-Keeping your question count low is crucial, because survey fatigue is a real danger for survey makers hoping to collect the best, most accurate data.
+Keeping your survey question count low is crucial, because survey fatigue is a real danger for survey makers hoping to collect the best, most accurate data.

-A few well worded, well designed questions are usually no problem for respondents to complete.
+A few well worded, well designed survey questions are usually no problem for respondents to complete.
 But, once a survey starts to get bogged down with page after page of radio buttons, essay boxes, and convoluted question phrasing, respondents either lose interest and become too frustrated to complete the rest of the survey.

-Deciding the exact number of questions you need to reach your goals is, of course, more complicated.
+Deciding the exact number of survey questions you need to reach your goals is, of course, more complicated.
 It depends largely on your purpose and audience.
 But, that’s not all.

 The quick and dirty guidelines for determining how many questions to use in a survey are:

-- Get to the point: Ask only as many questions as you need to achieve your goal.
+- Get to the point: Ask only as many survey questions as you need to achieve your goal.